masaeedu/init-haskell/README.md

 # init-haskell

-Scaffolding for developing a Haskell project with Nix, niv, hpack, ghcide, and Cabal 3.
+Scaffolding for developing a Haskell project with Nix, niv, hpack, haskell-language-server, and Cabal 3.

 ## Usage